Carburetor Swap to HIF 44

 HIF 44 Proper Jet Height for Start-up

 The fast idle, or choke, is set by adjusting the fast idle screw against the cam.
 The images below show the proper setting.
-A feeler gauge with .018 blades is used to set the mechanism and then the screw is turned out until it just touches the cam at the arrow.
+The fast idea screw is turned down until it just touches the throttle lever.
+Once in that position it can be turned down one full turn.
+A feeler gauge with .018 blades is then inserted between the fast idle screw and the throttle lever.
+The choke lever is then rotated to line up with the center of the throttle adjusting screw.
+This is achieved by turning the adjusting screw until it just touches the arrow.

 HIF 44 Adjusting the Choke